Politics of Botswana

+History

+Pre-statehood

-The location of present day Botswana was historically controlled by Bantu peoples, primarily the Tswana people.
+The location of present-day Botswana was historically controlled by Bantu peoples, primarily the Tswana people.
 Many legal traditions practiced by the Tswana people, such as respect for traditional authority and protection of property rights, have played a role in the development of post-colonial Botswana politics.
 Centralised political structures developed prior to colonisation have also been retained.
 Politics of the Tswana people prior to statehood was often led by chiefs, who continue to have a role in Botswana politics.
 In the early-19th century, these chiefdoms developed into nation states.
 These nation states incorporated limited government and ethnic pluralism.

-The United Kingdom began involvement in the region in the 1820s, and the region became part of the British Empire in 1885 as the Bechuanaland Protectorate.
+The United Kingdom first began influencing the region in the 1820s and the region became part of the British Empire in 1885 as the Bechuanaland Protectorate.
 The Tswana people were made subjects of the Crown and placed under British law.
-Botswana became self-governing in 1965, and it became an independent republic in 1966.
+The first significant movement for independence was led by the radical Bechuanaland People's Party.
+The Botswana Democratic Party (BDP) was formed by Seretse Khama in 1962 as part of a negotiated independence process.
+Botswana became self-governing in 1965 and it became an independent republic in 1966.
 The United Kingdom continued to invest in the country financially and pay some of its expenses through 1971.

-Government

-Botswana is a parliamentary republic governed by the Constitution of Botswana.
-Botswana is the longest uninterrupted democracy in Africa.
+Institutions and traditions from both precolonial Tswana society and colonial British rule were retained following independence and continue to influence the politics of Botswana.

+Presidency of Seretse Khama

+Upon receiving self-governance, the nation held the 1965 Bechuanaland general election, in which the BDP won a large victory.
+Of the 31 seats in the legislature, the BDP won 28.
+Three members of the Botswana People's Party made up the opposition, all elected from relatively urbanised constituencies.
+The government under the first president, Seretse Khama, was based heavily on collaborative governance similar to that of the pre-colonial tribal governments.
+Policies were often considered by several ministries and a commission before being adopted.
+Khama also ensured that foreign involvement was welcome, opposed to a nationalism that restricted opportunity.

+While Khama was president, his vice president, Quett Masire, held considerable power as well.
+In addition to being the vice president, he was the minister of finance and he was the secretary general of the BDP.
+He oversaw a series of National Development Plans that dispensed much of the government's policies.
+Regional instability prompted the creation of a military, the Botswana Defence Force, in 1977.
+Prior to this, the Botswana Police Service handled all of the nation's security responsibilities.
+The Botswana National Front (BNF) was founded by Kenneth Koma as a left-wing party and it became the opposition party in the 1969 general election.